GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/working-with-messagelist-layout.md

 ## Hiding bubbles

-If you need to hide only the bubbles, we suggest you to implement custom subclass of  `MessageLayoutOptionsResolver`  as well.
-After that all you need to do is to remove the `bubble` option.
+If you need to hide only the bubbles, consider implementing a custom subclass of  `MessageLayoutOptionsResolver`.
+Then, remove the `bubble` option.

 ```swift